kaushikb11/AskMyDocs/README.md

 **Transform your documents into intelligent conversations.**

 AskMyDocs is an AI-powered document intelligence platform that lets you upload PDFs and interact with them through natural language.
-Ask questions, get instant answers, and discover insights from your documents like never before.
+Ask questions, get instant answers, and discover insights from your documents.

 ---